Donald Trump was right. In a twisted way.

 A specific kind of polling—exit polling—is the main way that countries around the world are alerted to the presence of fraud in their elections.
 Before vote counting was handed over to the computers, exit polls in America were consistently accurate.
 They are still accurate in countries like Germany that use hand counting.
 In the 2016 presidential primaries, the exit polls got nearly all the Republican primaries right and all the Democratic primaries wrong (all in the same direction!), using the same methods, at the same precincts, on the same days.
 Then, in the general election in November 2016, while the National Exit Poll was accurate to 1.1%, the red shifts (disparity between exit poll and votecount) in the key states that Trump swept by tiny margins for his Electoral College victory were well outside the margins of error and outcome-reversing: 2.5% in Florida, 4.6% in Wisconsin, 5.1% in Pennsylvania, and 5.6% in North Carolina!
-A single exit poll isn’t perfect, but when we keep seeing big patterns like that, it’s time to look at the votecounts and see what might be “off” with them.
-Put another way, on what basis should we have more faith in secret computerized votecounts than we do in exit polls?
+A single exit poll isn’t perfect, but when we keep seeing egregious telltale patterns like that, it’s time to look at the votecounts and see what might be “off” with them.
+Put another way, on what basis should we have more faith in secret computerized votecounts than we do in far more transparent exit polls?

 The biggest danger to our elections comes from outside hackers like the Russians